rahulkr2511/MentoringPlatform/Documentation/Design_Summary.md

 - **REST controllers** continue to use `@CrossOrigin` where declared.
 - **`/error` permitted**: Spring Boot’s error dispatch is `permitAll()` so failed SockJS (or other) requests are not turned into 403 after security.
 - **API exception handling**: `GlobalExceptionHandler` is scoped with `@RestControllerAdvice(basePackages = "com.mentoringplatform.server.controller")` so SockJS/WebSocket servlet paths are not wrapped in `ApiResponse` JSON (which breaks SockJS parsing).
+- **WebSocket handshake auth**: HTTP security currently permits `/ws/**`; STOMP message-level JWT interception is not configured in this codebase.
 - **Build hygiene**: After removing or renaming config classes, run `mvn clean compile` in `Server` so stale `.class` files under `target/classes` do not load at runtime.

 ## Frontend Architecture

 ### Component Structure
-- **App.js** - Main application component with routing and authentication state
+- **App.js** - Main application component with view-state navigation and authentication state
 - **Login.jsx** - Authentication interface with signup/login forms and validation
 - **MenteeDashboard.jsx** - Mentee-specific dashboard with mentor discovery and booking
 - **MentorDashboard.jsx** - Mentor-specific dashboard with session management and profile